opentensor/TensorWiki/content/delegation/delegation.md

 ---
 title: Delegation
 ---
-Delegation is transferring Tao to a hotkey that is not owned by your coldkey.
-Hotkeys which have nominated themselves are open to recieve these delegations as a way of pool that investment from others.
-Often used to raise funds for a validator position or advertise a community project.

-### How does delegation work?

-All of the TAO delegated to a hotkey is available to be used within Bittensor's consensus mechanism.
-This gives the owning hotkey weight in the network to perform validation and thus recieve `dividends`.
-These dividends are distributed between the owning hotkey and the accounts that have nominated TAO.
-The chain currently enforces an `18%` cut for the owning hotkey while the remaining funds are distributed based on their proportion stake.
+Delegation occurs when TAO is transferred to a hotkey that is not owned by the delegate, and enables external users, or those without sufficent TAO to run a validator,  to increase their earning by accruing dividends.
+This mechanism prompts growth and facilitates efficient resource allocation around value-producing nodes, enhancing the overall utility of the network.
+In order to receive delegated TAO from the network ```delegates```, hotkeys can nominate themselves as ```nominates```.
+Of the TAO earned through delegation, the nominates are entitled to an 18% "tax" for owning the nominated hotkey, while the rest is distributed to the delegate in proportion to their delegated stake.

 !> Delegation Cut
 The delegation cut is presently a hard coded but subject to change as the network evolves.